astuder/lightroom-map-fix/README.md

 Open a command prompt, navigate to the folder where you stored patchluastr.py.

 On Windows the name of the patched Lua file must end with `.bin`, otherwise Resource Hacker won't find it in the next step.
-The run `patchluastr.py` like:
+Run `patchluastr.py` like:
 ```
 patchluastr.py {original-file} "client=gme-adobesystems" "key={your-api-key}" -o {patched-file}.bin
 ```